 Shutting down background applications leads to better device performance and saves battery power while decreasing data usage.
 Android and iPhone devices handle background processes differently, but closing apps requires a few simple steps.
 This guide demonstrates the steps needed to end background apps on Android and iPhone devices.

-Stopping Background Apps on Android
+Turn off Background Apps on Android

 Background applications keep operating even after they are no longer actively used by the user.
 Android manages background processes automatically, but you should manually close apps when your phone starts to slow down or drain battery quickly.

-Method 1: Using the Recent Apps Button
+Using the Recent Apps Button:

 1. To access the Recent Apps Screen, tap the square or three-line icon located at the bottom of your screen.
 Some devices require a swipe-up gesture.